DyogenIBENS/Agora/doc/HowTo.md

 * [`example/data/GeneTreeForest.phylTree.bz2`](../example/data/GeneTreeForest.phylTree.bz2) -- PhylTree format
 * [`example/data/GeneTreeForest.nhx.bz2`](../example/data/GeneTreeForest.nhx.bz2) -- Newick format

-### The genes files
+### The gene lists of extant genomes

-The genes files used by AGORA contain the list of genes on each extant genome.
+The _genes_ files used by AGORA contain the list of genes on each extant genome.
 The format is tab-separated values, in 5 mandatory columns (the 6^th is optional).
 One file must be provided per extant genome.